brendanzab/language-garden/compile-sdf/README.md

 ## Implementation details

 Internally [tagless-final style] is used to implement the DSL.
-This means that shader expressions are properly type-checked, and compilation to GLSL shaders is reasonably straightforward.
+This means that shader expressions are properly type-checked, and supporting either compilation to GLSL shaders or direct rendering on the CPU is reasonably straightforward.
 In the future alternate back-ends for targets like [HLSL], [MSL] and [SPIR-V] could also be implemented.

 The compiled GLSL code can currently be seen [in the CLI tests](./tests.t).
 The compiler assigns the result of each intermediate computation to a new local